Trading Education

 Decreasing volume during a trend suggests momentum is fading.
 This often precedes reversals or consolidation periods.

-Breakout Confirmation
+Breakout confirmation

 → Learn more about volume analysis

-Technical Indicators for Beginners
+Technical indicators for beginners

 Technical indicators are mathematical calculations based on price and volume.
 They can help confirm trends, identify momentum, and signal potential reversals.